selsa-inube/bootcamps/content/frontend/html-css/html-css-ex-freecodecamp-cafe-menu.md

+---
+title: freeCodeCamp - Cafe Menu
+type: exercise
+topic: html, css
+---

-# A8: freeCodeCamp → Café Menu
+# freeCodeCamp → Café Menu

 In the New Responsive Web Design Certificate, there are a bunch of projects that the platform provides to learn the basics of HTML and CSS.
 Complete the second project: Cafe Menu.